alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - A full-time basis
 - A part-time basis for fairly brief and constrained projects

-We define the type of engagement based upon the SRE team’s bandwidth.
+We define the type of engagement based upon the SRE team's bandwidth.
 For fulltime engagements, we prefer to embed an SRE in a product development team.
 This helps provide focus and time to relieve some burden from the product engineering teams.
 The SRE and product teams have maximum time to learn about each other as the developers ramp up on SRE skills and capabilities.

 When defining the engagement scope, we attempt to gauge the maturity of the team or the application in relation to SRE practices.
 We find that various teams are at different levels of maturity when it comes to thinking about SRE practices and principles.
 We are working on applying an application maturity model to help here.